CyberAP/nanoid-dictionary/README.md

 # nanoid-dictionary
-Predefined character sets to use with [nanoid](https://github.com/ai/nanoid)
+Predefined character sets to use with [nanoid](https://github.com/ai/nanoid).
+Used by [nanoid-generate](https://github.com/CyberAP/nanoid-generate).

 ## Usage